-The County Council provides a School Crossing Patrol service to assist children on their daily journeys to and from school.
-Each school day, more than 330 Crossing Patrols are on duty across Staffordshire.
+We provide a school crossing patrol service to assist children on their daily journeys to and from school.
+Each school day, 300 crossing patrols are on duty across Staffordshire.

-How do we decide which points to cover in the event of staff absence?
+How do you decide where to cover in the event of staff absence?

-Working as a School Crossing Patrol can be very rewarding.
+The work can be very rewarding.
 It is an opportunity to serve the heart of a community.
 Post holders receive full training, uniform and payment during school holidays.
-Check the vacancies page and link to job bulletin for more information.